reefactor/brainfood_reference/baseline.md

 - Strategies of Genius by Robert Dilts
 - The Road Less Traveled by M. Scott Peck
 - Aghora: At the Left Hand of God by Robert E. Svoboda
-- Letters to Lucilius by Seneca
-- Meditations by Marcus Aurelius
 - Mans search for meaning by Victor Frankl
 - Human Devolution: A Vedic Alternative to Darwin's Theory by Michael Cremo
 - Chariots of the Gods Unsolved Mysteries of the Past by Erich von Däniken